srnjak/backup_script/README.md

 Each configuration file should have a `.cfg` extension and contain the following variables:

 * `ROOT` - root directory of the files to be backed up
+* `EMAILFROM` - email address from which backup summary should be sent
 * `EMAILTO` - email address where backup summary should be sent
 * `BACKUP_PREFIX` - prefix to be added to the backup directory name
 * `DIR` - directory where the backup should be stored